ScriptRelics/Multiboot_Flash_Drive/How_To_Install_And_Configure_A_Multiboot_Flash_Drive.md

 Delete and format the entire USB flash drive in the fat32 file system to wipe it clean.

+- If you are formating in Windows, make sure the partitions are primary and NOT logical.

 <details>
     <summary> Why Fat32 and not NTFS?  </summary>
   <p>Microsoft created NTFS and it will not be able to be used for Linux operating systems.
 Plus, there’s really no reason to use NTFS on USB sticks and SD cards unless you really need support for files over 4GB in size.